-As of December 31, 2014, management estimated that the fair value of notes payable, which had a carrying value of \$867.7 million, was \$889.2 million.
-As of December 31, 2013, management estimated that the fair value of notes payable, which had a carrying value of \$795.7 million, was \$794.1 million.
+As of December 31, 2015, management estimated that the fair value of notes payable, which had a carrying value (excluding any unamortized discount or premium and unamortized deferred financing fees) of \$853.4 million, was \$866.3 million.
+As of December 31, 2014, management estimated that the fair value of notes payable, which had a carrying value (excluding any unamortized discount or premium and unamortized deferred financing fees) of \$868.0 million, was \$889.2 million.
 The discount rates used approximate current lending rates for loans or groups of loans with similar maturities and credit quality, assumes the debt is outstanding through maturity and considers the debt's collateral (if applicable).
-Management has utilized market information as available or present value techniques to estimate the amounts required to be disclosed.
+Management has utilized available market information, such as interest rate and spread assumptions of notes payable with similar terms and remaining maturities to estimate the amounts required to be disclosed.
 The Company has determined the majority of the inputs used to value its notes payable fall within Level 2 of the fair value hierarchy, the credit quality adjustments associated with its fair value of notes payable utilize Level 3 inputs.
-However, as of December 31, 2014, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of its fair market value of notes payable and has determined that they are not significant.
+However, as of December 31, 2015, the Company has assessed the significance of the impact of the credit quality adjustments on the overall valuations of its fair market value of notes payable and has determined that they are not significant.
 As a result, the Company has determined these financial instruments utilize Level 2 inputs.
 Since such amounts are estimates that are based on limited available market information for similar transactions, there can be no assurance that the disclosed values could be realized.